 Executive Director, Black River Innovation Campus (BRIC)

-Our approach focuses on the development of an Innovation Campus in Springfield – an initiative that offers digital job skills training for the “future of work,” co-working space, distance work opportunities, new business incubation, housing for young knowledge workers, amenities and cultural resources.
-Critical to our approach is access to broadband infrastructure, partnerships with regional higher education institutions and venture financing, some of which we will provide via a committed pool of capital we are currently raising.
+BRIC’s strategy focuses on the development of an Innovation Campus in Springfield – an initiative that offers digital job skills training for the “future of work,” co-working space, distance work opportunities, new business incubation, housing for young knowledge workers, amenities and cultural resources.
+Critical to our approach is access to broadband infrastructure, partnerships with regional higher education institutions and venture financing, some of which we will provide via an Opportunity Zone seed capital fund we are planning to raise.

 BRIC has partnered with the Center on Rural Innovation (CORI) to apply its model for building Innovation Campuses to our project in Springfield.
 The startups will receive training, connections to other innovation resources from around the country including those at Dartmouth College, and mentorship and support from LinkedIn founder Reid Hoffman of Greylock Partners.
 The BRIC Board of Directors includes strong local community leadership combined with world class innovation thought leaders and investors.
-With over $500,000 already raised from the Kauffman Foundation, The Siegel Family Endowment, The Vermont Community Foundation and members of the entrepreneurial community around the region, the organization has the platform to become a model for rural communities around the country.
+With over $1,100,000 in operating dollars already raised from the Kauffman Foundation, The Siegel Family Endowment, The Vermont Community Foundation, the US Economic Development Administration and members of the regional entrepreneurial community, the organization has the platform to become a model for rural communities around the country.

 The Executive Director will be BRIC’s internal and external leader with high visibility throughout the regional and national tech and venture communities as well as within the local community of Springfield, VT.
-The Executive Director is responsible for building the Entrepreneurship Center from the ground up with a specific focus on developing and implementing strategies for operations, marketing, partnerships, start-up selection, and fundraising.
-The Director is also responsible for cultivating and enabling the success of the start-ups invited to join the Center.
-This includes oversight of all pre-program activities, management during the program and oversight of all program wrap-up work.
-In addition, the Executive Director will lead collaborative efforts with other aspects of the BRIC ecosystem including the computer science education program, remote work initiative and real estate development as it relates to creating an excellent live/work environment for the entrepreneurs.
+The Executive Director is responsible for building the Entrepreneurship Center from the ground up with a specific focus on hiring an excellent team to develop and implement strategies for operations, marketing, partnerships, start-up selection, and fundraising.
+The Executive Director will lead collaborative efforts with other aspects of the BRIC ecosystem including the computer science education program, remote work initiative and real estate development as it relates to creating an excellent live/work environment for the entrepreneurs.

 The Director should have experience problem-solving for start-up companies and be able to communicate with and advocate for both the start-up teams and potential investors.
-The Director must have the strong operational and tactical capabilities needed to work in a high-pressure, nimble startup environment.
+The Director must have the strong operational and tactical capabilities needed to build a strong team and effective strategy within a nimble startup environment.
 Also, the Director should have experience fundraising from the public, private and government organizations.

-Work to continually improve and support policies that encourage entrepreneurship at all levels and with an emphasis on inclusion.
+Work to continually improve and support strategies that encourage entrepreneurship at all levels and with an emphasis on inclusion.

 Align entrepreneurial activities with wider BRIC activities to attract companies, stakeholders and others to the Springfield ecosystem.

-Build a strong network of relationships with a variety of key stakeholders at the local, regional, state and national level to support and empower entrepreneurship
+Build a strong network of relationships with a variety of key stakeholders at the local, regional, state and national level to support and empower BRIC Entrepreneurs.

 Develop funding, talent and programmatic resources to advance startups.

-Create, maintain, and streamline an effective set of programs and activities that support entrepreneurship and startup creation.
+Lead team that develops, maintains, and streamlines an effective set of programs and activities that support entrepreneurship and startup creation.

-Design and organize programs featuring the workshops, mentor sessions, entrepreneurs and investors that will be the most impactful for the BRIC participants and the regional innovation ecosystem as a whole.
+Design and organize programs featuring workshops, mentor sessions, seasoned entrepreneurs and investors that will be the most impactful for the BRIC participants and the regional innovation ecosystem as a whole.

 Maintain a robust and regular media presence that continually promotes the Entrepreneurship Center separately and in conjunction with BRIC.

-Promote entrepreneurial successes to maintain and support a world-class reputation in entrepreneurship.
+Promote entrepreneurial successes at BRIC to maintain and support a world-class reputation in entrepreneurship.

-Seek awards and recognition that demonstrate the excellence of the teams and BRIC.
+Seek awards and recognition that demonstrate the excellence of the teams and the BRIC model.

 Align entrepreneurial activities and assets to maximize opportunities for entrepreneurship, startup creation, commercialization of technologies and know-how, and move ideas to impact.

-Develop relationships with funding providers and support organizations that can advance the success of startup teams within BRIC.
+Develop relationships with potential investors and support organizations that can advance the longer term success of startup teams within BRIC.

 Seek grant, fee and sponsorship funding for entrepreneurial initiatives.